-Holiday Leave Bank.
+23.4 Holiday Leave Bank.
 Employees will have a holiday leave account.
-Hours will be added if the employee choses to receive holiday pay as holiday leave and from the accrual listed in 23.2.
+Hours will be added if the employee choses to receive holiday pay as holiday leave in the accrual amounts listed in 23.2.
 A member may carry over into the following year a maximum of sixty-four (64) hours of holiday carry-over.
 Holiday leave may not be used on a holiday and/or special event when an employee is scheduled to work.
 Holiday leave approval is subject to operational need.
-Any hours in excess of sixty-four (64) will paid out to the member.
+Any hours in excess of sixty-four (64) will be paid out to the member.